 Frank is committed to promoting the ideals of a humanist education and his writings on higher education are devoted to affirming the value of the liberal arts.
-His forthcoming book is titled Power Of Reading: From Socrates to Twitter and will be published by Bloomsbury in October 2015.
-The book outlines the case for a liberal humanist conception of a culture of reading.
+His most recent book, Power Of Reading: From Socrates to Twitter (2015), outlines the case for a liberal humanist conception of a culture of reading.

 Frank’s books and articles offer an authoritative yet lively account of key developments in contemporary cultural life.
 Using his insights as a professional sociologist, he has produced a series of agenda-setting books that have been widely discussed in the media.
 His books have been translated into 13 languages.